 - Benjamin Pritchard's is the only distillery exempt from the Lincoln County Process that can still be labeled Tennessee whiskey.
 They produce a number of whiskeys, including bourbons, rye whiskey, and a moonshine called Lincoln County Lightning.

 - Tenn South Distillery produces Clayton James Tennessee Whiskey.
-The small batch producer uses locally grown white corn and copper pot stills.
+The small-batch producer uses locally grown white corn and copper pot stills.
 They employ the maple charcoal for flavor rather than filtering out impurities because they use only the "heart" (purest portion) of the distillate and discard the "heads" and "tails."

-Beyond Tennessee Whiskey
+Cooking With Tennessee Whiskey